BHCSSD/10.3.8-Dice-Game/README.md

 2. When the `p` key is pressed
   - repeat the above for the player

-3. When the `w` key is pressed, use a 3 part if… else if… statement so that you tell the user:
+3. When the `w` key is pressed, use a 3-part if… else if… statement so that you tell the user:
   - the casino wins if its number is higher
   - the player wins if his/her number is higher
   - the player wins a million dollars if it is a tie

-4. in the screen, text is aligned inconsistently, etc.
+4. in the screen, the text is aligned inconsistently, etc.

 ## Advanced Challenge